Squarespace is one of the most popular website builders in the world.

 That’s it!
 That’s how you can connect the Squarespace API to Google Sheets and pull your Squarespace account data into Google Sheets using Apipheny.

-After making a successful request to the Squarespace API, try querying a different Squarespace API endpoint, or try using one of the more advanced features in the Apipheny add-on, such as:
+After making a successful request to the Squarespace API, try querying a different Squarespace API endpoint, or try using one of the more advanced features in the Apipheny add-on.

 If you want to visualize your Squarespace data in Google Data Studio, just follow the same steps above, then connect your Google Sheet to Google Data Studio.